집합론

 We proceed as in the preceding proposition.

 For any \(z\), the statement \(z\in (R_2\circ R_1)(A)\) is equivalent to the existence of some $x\in X$ such that $(x,z)\in R_2\circ R_1$.
 But this is again equivalent to the existence of some $y$ such that $(x,y)\in R_1$ and $(y,z)\in R_2$.
 Since \(y\in R_1(A)\), we have \(z\in R_2(R_1(A))\).
-Reversing this logic gives the proof of the reverse inclusion.
+Reversing this logic yields the reverse inclusion.

 Proposition 7 Let \((R,A,B)\) be a binary relation, and let \(X\subseteq A\), \(Y\subseteq B\).
 Then

-hold respectively.
+hold, respectively.

 Proof